italicize/italicize.github.io/basic-table-style.md

 Click File > Save.
 Click File > Close.

-On the fly:
-(Optional) For the size, select 9.
-(The font in the column headings, if bold, can be one point smaller than the table cells.)

 ..leave whole table.
 Click New Style (a button in the lower-left corner of the Styles pane).